Published on August 14th, 2017 | by Rick Topp0

 - Wardrobe box

-Follow these steps in order to safely pack and move a flat screen TV without the original box.
+Follow these steps on how to move a tv in order to safely pack and move a flat-screen TV without the original box by making your own flat-screen tv moving box.

 - Dismount the TV and remove the stand – it’s best to just remove any delicate plastic pieces before you pack the TV.
 The base can usually just be unscrewed and set aside.
 You’ll want to wrap this up and eventually pack it with the TV so it doesn’t get lost.